 Pens, Pencils, Highlighters, and Stationery

-Despite this digital (and increasingly paperless) era, stationery items are experiencing a major comeback.
+Despite this digital (and increasingly paperless) era, stationery items have been experiencing a major comeback for the past few years.
 There’s something personal and nostalgic about paper supplies and stationery, and retailers have taken note.
+Wondering which shapes and animals are trending this year?
+It’s all about sloths, llamas, narwhals, and unicorns (those aren’t going anywhere), as well as avocados in the food department.

 Fancy Water Bottles

-Oh yes, even water bottles have received a splashy upgrade.
-Retailers are selling “upscale” bottles like the brand S’well, which now offers a smaller 9oz size to add to its line of popular water bottles.
+Even water bottles have received a splashy upgrade.
+Retailers are selling “design-ey” bottles like the ubiquitous brand S’well, which now offers a smaller 9oz size to add to its line of popular water bottles.
+They’re cute and prevent us from stocking up on plastic water bottles.
+(Win-win.)

 3. Run Promotions or a Contest